randomguy-on-internet/Reality-whitelist-checker/README.md

 Disclaimer, THIS TOOL IS MADE FOR RESEARCH PURPOSES ONLY!

 What is this?
-TLDR;This script has been made to checks multiple SNIs to detemine upload speed of each SNI in a reality Server, Makes your life easier!
+TLDR;This script has been made to checks multiple SNIs to determine upload speed of each SNI in a Reality Server, Makes your life easier!

 HOW TO USE?